Fredericksburg and Spotsylvania National Military Park: Battles

-Robert E. Lee's first battle against Grant, whose advantage in artillery could not be used in the dense forest.
+Robert E. Lee's first battle against Grant, whose advantage in numbers of soldiers, artillery, and cavalry could not be used in the confining dense forest.
 Casualties were high on both sides, and the battle is classed as a draw.
 Grant withdrew, but only in order to force another battle in more open country.
 Exhibit shelters, staffed on a seasonal basis.